 10 Interesting Facts About Alzheimer’s Disease

 Although we are understanding Alzheimer’s more than ever before, there’s still so much the average person can still learn.
 Alzheimer’s is a type of dementia that is a progressive disease.
 It destroys important mental functions such as memory, cognitive abilities and more.
-It impacts family, spouses and friends, yet many don’t know about Alzheimer’s or about the possible causes, risk factors and preventions.
+It impacts family, spouses and friends, yet many don’t know about Alzheimer’s or about the possible causes, risk factors and ways to slow the progression of the disease.
 To help you form a better understanding of dementia, we’ve put together a list of 10 facts about Alzheimer’s you may not know.

 10 Facts and Stats About Alzheimer’s